elastic/relevance-workbench/README.md

 Here, click on Create an Elasticsearch index and choose the API method.

-Name the index `search-movies`, and click on Create index.
+Name the index `search-movies` (notice the existing prefix `search-`), and click on Create index.

 ### Configure the ingest pipeline

-Navigate to Pipelines and click on Copy and customize.
+On the index configuration screen, navigate to the Pipelines tab and click on Copy and customize.

 ![copy-customize](./images/copy-customize.png)

 Now click on Add Inference pipeline to configure the inference pipeline.

-Name the inference pipeline `ml-inference-movies` and select the ELSER model.
+Name the inference pipeline `ml-inference-movies` (notice the existing prefix `ml-inference-`) and select the ELSER model.
 Click continue.

 ![add-inference-pipeline](./images/add-inference-pipeline.png)

-On the next screen, add the fields `overview` and `title` and click Continue.
+On the next screen, add the custom fields `overview` and `title` and click Continue.

 ![add-inference-fields](./images/add-inference-fields.png)